Digital Tourism: Understanding the digital traveller

 In this first of a new series of articles focusing on digital tourism, we look at the profile of tourists across different generations, and how technology affects their vacation planning and experience.

-Undoubtedly the way that tourists both plan their vacations, as well as the activities that they actually engage in while travelling, has changed dramatically in the last twenty years.
-This is particularly evident across generations, with digital technology having a significantly greater impact on the behaviour of Millenial and Post-Millenial travellers (ages 18 – 34), compared to Gen X (ages 35- 49) and Baby-Boomers (50 – 67).
+Undoubtedly, the way that tourists plan both their vacations as well as the activities that they engage in while travelling, has changed dramatically in the last twenty years.
+This is particularly evident across generations, with digital technology having a significantly greater impact on the behaviour of Millennial and Post-Millennial travellers (ages 18 – 34), compared to Gen X travellers (ages 35- 49) and Baby-Boomers (50 – 67).

 Having said so, it would be a mistake to assume that behaviours have remained static even amongst older travellers.
-Although not the same extent as with younger travellers, technology is also shaping the behaviours and plans of older tourists.
-Institutions cannot ignore digital tourism engagement channels under the excuse that their own particular audience is of an older generation.
+Though not to the same extent as with younger travellers, technology is also shaping the behaviours and plans of older tourists.
+Institutions cannot therefore ignore digital tourism engagement practices under the excuse that their own particular audience is of an older age group.

-In this new series of articles we will be examining ways in which tourism and culture institutions can communicate and engage more effectively with tourists and potential visitors using digital channels, presenting practical tips, advice and actions that can be quickly and realistically implemented.
-This can only start however with understanding the behaviour of tourists and travellers first, which will be our focus in this first post.
+In this new series of articles, we will be examining ways in which tourism and culture institutions can communicate and engage more effectively with tourists and potential visitors using digital channels, presenting practical tips, advice, and actions that can be quickly and realistically implemented.
+To do this however, we would first need to understand the digital behaviour of tourists and travellers, which will be our focus in this first post.

 What is it that travellers value: Purposeful travellers, culture and experience, vs relaxation abroad